 Overview of UPR Voluntary Fund for Implementation

 In 2007, the Human Rights Council established a new financial mechanism called the Voluntary Fund for Financial and Technical Assistance (resolution 6/17), with a view to provide, in conjunction with multilateral funding mechanisms, a source of financial and technical assistance to help countries implement recommendations emanating from the universal periodic review, in consultation with, and with the consent of, the country concerned.

 terms of reference for the UPR Trust Fund were defined to provide funding for:

 In 2010, OHCHR adopted a comprehensive and holistic approach to promoting/supporting follow-up and implementation of UPR outcomes and recommendations, in line with the High Commissioner’s mandate and OHCHR’s priorities and thematic strategy on

 In 2010, OHCHR facilitated the sharing of experiences.
 In cooperation with the UNDP Regional Offices and the Commonwealth Secretariat, two subregional meetings to share experiences on follow-up to UPR outcomes and implementation of recommendations were held for West and Central African countries and for East and South African countries.
-See list of regional meetings to share experiences ;

 In 2009 – 2010, OHCHR examined and responded to six formal requests for assistance -Cape Verde, Tuvalu, Ecuador, Republic of Congo, Burkina Faso and Chad- received by OHCHR.
 OHCHR also responded to other requests by providing support/assistance from within existing resources, to other countries/regions.

 Information on activities implemented in 2009 and 2010, and on the contributions to the UPR Voluntary Fund, is provided in the 2009 and 2010 OHCHR report on Activities and Programmes.